tatuaua/NHLStats/README.md

 **Explanation:**

+This is a desktop app for viewing live data about the NHL.
+It includes:
+ - Season statistics (standings)
+ - Team statistics (points, wins, losses, roster)
+ - Player statistics (points, goals, assists)

+**Structure:**

 The *images* folder contains the images used in the program

 The *APIStuff.java* file contains all the calls made to the api